50 Interesting & Fun Facts About Kentucky State to Discover

 The annual Kentucky Derby is held in Churchill Downs

-A shot of plants with yellow flowers
+A closeup of plants with yellow flowers

 The goldenrod has been Kentucky's state flower since 1926